ethereum/EIPs/EIPS/eip-draft-app-keys.md

 Before a name can be converted to a node hash using Namehash, the name must first be normalised and checked for validity - for instance, converting fOO.eth into foo.eth, and prohibiting names containing forbidden characters such as underscores.
 It is crucial that all applications follow the same set of rules for normalisation and validation, as otherwise two users entering the same name on different systems may resolve the same human-readable name into two different ENS names.
 ```

+#### Hashing and Applications UIDs

-The ENS uses an hashing scheme to associate a domain to a unique hash, `node`, through the `namehash` function
+The ENS uses an hashing scheme to associate a domain to a unique hash, `node`, through the `namehash` function.
+We will use this hashing scheme both for ENS and for DNS names.

 This gives an unique identifier (UID) of 32 bytes.